UMass Law offers an exchange program with the University of Limerick School of Law.

 The criteria for transferring credit earned through the exchange program to UMass Law are the same as those described in the UMass Law Student Handbook §14.

-Tuition and fees remain payable to the student’s home institution.
-Students are also financially responsible for: travel to and from the host institution; books; travel documentation (the host institution will assist exchange students obtain necessary visas); accommodation and living expenses; health insurance coverage; orientation and international student fees; student activity and other mandatory student fees.
+Standard home institution tuition and fees remain payable to the student’s home institution.
+Students are also financially responsible for: travel to and from the host institution; books; travel documentation (the host institution will assist exchange students to obtain necessary visas); accommodation and living expenses; health insurance coverage; orientation and international student fees; student activity and other mandatory student fees.

 While incoming students will not be guaranteed accommodation on campus, every effort will be made to assist students to obtain accommodation on campus, or alternatively, off-campus accommodation within reasonable distance from the campus.